 For us to notarize your documents, you must:

-- Make an appointment.
-All services are provided by appointment only.
-Appointments are made online.
-Make Appointment!
+- Make an appointment and arrive at your designated appointment time.
+All notarial services are provided by appointment only.

-- Please bring with you government-issued photo ID.
-A passport or Hong Kong ID card is best;
+- Bring your government-issued photo ID.
+A passport or Hong Kong ID card is best.

-- You must have filled-in the document with the appropriate names, places and dates (but don’t sign it; you’ll sign it at the Consulate in front of the Consular Officer);
+- Bring documents with the appropriate names, places, dates, initials, etc. already filled in.
+Please don’t sign them; you’ll sign at the Consulate in front of the consular officer.

 Payment options are as follows: